HO

 Cultural Significance:

-Olancho's cuisine reflects its inland location and strong agricultural traditions, with an emphasis on locally sourced ingredients.
+Olancho's cuisine reflects its inland location and strong agricultural traditions, with emphasis on locally sourced ingredients and cattle ranching heritage.

 Signature Dishes: